amanpandey5800/SecureZone/README.md

 Email Configuration
 To ensure successful email notifications, the system is set up with SMTP configurations.
 Users must enter their own email address and app password to facilitate secure communication.

-Important Note: When using Gmail, it's recommended to create an App Password for your account, especially if two-factor authentication is enabled.

-Usage Example